The average person knows a Weimaraner to be a medium-sized gray dog. In fact, the Weimaraner is much, much more than that.

 3. I ENJOY THE PEOPLE.
 The breeders, owners, trainers, and handlers (and their spouses) that make up the field trial community are the kindest, most supportive, enthusiastic, and passionate folks I have the pleasure of knowing.
 While we come from all walks of life, none of that matters when we come together for our dogs.
 The camaraderie is amazing.

 Participation in the sport is a lifestyle.
 It’s also expensive and time consuming.
 Plan on having your dog worked/trained consistently during the spring and fall (when the weather is favorable), and putting in a good 3-5 years of work and competition before you “finish” a dog, meaning the dog has earned the elusive title of a “Field Champion.”
 In absence of being available to train on a consistent basis, you can also send your dog out to a professional trainer and field trialer.
-I do a combination of both.
-I train the young kids on weekends and send my older ones out to a pro to keep working with them.
+We do a combination of both.
+We train the young kids on weekends and send my older ones out to a pro to keep working with them.
 If you plan to use a pro, budget about $800/month in expenses for training and trialing dogs.
 If you do it yourself, most of your expenses are in gas/travel to get to the training grounds every weekend.
 (In other words, fairly minimal!)
 If your dogs do well, you’d have to make a pilgrimage to Oklahoma every December so your dog can compete at the National Field Trial (two of my dogs appear in this set of photos).

 Weimaraners are very, very different between bloodlines.
-I can’t stress enough how CRITICAL it is for a breeder to send the right puppy to the right home.
+We can’t stress enough how CRITICAL it is for a breeder to send the right puppy to the right home.
 (And good breeders should know how to do that.)
 When breeders get it wrong and aren’t around to support their puppy buyers, folks end up dogs that weren’t right for them to begin with and nobody is happy (the new owners or the dog).
 I know because I run a rescue and see plenty of people who give up on their dogs.
 (Gah!)
 Click here to read more about it.

 Click here to read our latest field trial update.
 In summary, I hope that if you’re the active, adventurous, competitive type, you’d consider owning and working with a field trial Weimaraner.
 The sport has changed my life. 🙂